top of page

 APPLIED RESEARCH PROJECTS

-Evaluating Pilot Programs to Reduce Racial and Ethnic Disparities in Severe Maternal Morbidity through Telehealth (SMMT) in Duval and Orange Counties (2022-Present)
+Evaluating Pilot Programs to Reduce Racial and Ethnic Disparities in Severe Maternal Morbidity through Telehealth (SMMT) in Duval and Orange Counties (Oct 2022-Present)

 • Collaborate with pilot program sites to define and address challenges to implementing the SMMT Pilot Program.